ciampo/_nextjs-template/README.md

 - move configuration to a file? associate route with JSON data and page file
   - use it in sitemap / robots
-  - use it in next config
-  - use it in each page, in order to get the right JSON data / canonical path

 ## Nice to have 💭